 - Service provider transfers: when a previously outsourced service is brought in-house or vice versa; when outsourced services are switched from one contractor to another.
 For TUPE to apply, this must involve actual services provided by employees, not just goods.
 TUPE also would not apply during one-off or short-term contracts.

-How to manage a TUPE transfer
+How to manage a TUPE transfer: employer checklist

 This TUPE checklist will explore those recommendations to help employers meet their legal obligations and keep their businesses running smoothly while managing a transfer of staff.
 Keep in mind that much of the information provided here is for general guidance only and may need to be adapted to suit different circumstances.